 The serial interface can operate in either ASCII or ASCII/Decimal modes.
 The default is ASCII/Decimal where commands are sent as ASCII characters, but numeric values sent and returned are decimal.
-In ASCII mode, all commands and numeric values are sent and returned in ASCII, which is useful for demonstration purposes or when using a terminal to control and monitor the ZMOTION Detection Module (see Table 6).
+In ASCII Mode, all commands and numeric values are sent and returned in ASCII, which is useful for demonstration purposes or when using a terminal to control and monitor ZDMII (see Table 6 on page 35).

 For example, the data for the Sensitivity command is a value from 0 to 255.
-In ASCII/Decimal mode, this data would be sent as a single byte (0×00 to $0 \times FF$).
-In ASCII mode, this data would be sent as 3 bytes: '0','0', '0' to '2','5','5'.
+In ASCII/Decimal Mode, this data would be sent as a single byte ( $0 \times 00$ to $0 \times FF$ ).
+In ASCII Mode, this data would be sent as 3 bytes: '0','0' to '2','5','5'.
 All values are sent as 3 characters.